 And I can’t think of a better time to make some sweet and savory biscotti.
 Click on the photo captions below for recipes.

-If none of the above is what you had in mind, what about cinnamon rolls?
-These are made with GUNDRY’s Bread Mix (use code THANKFUL25 for 25% off until November 30) and the recipe is on the back of the bag.
+If none of the above is what you had in mind, what about cinnamon rolls for a holiday morning?
+These are made with GUNDRY’s Bread Mix and the recipe is on the back of the bag.
 Everyone I know is a fan.

 If food is your love language and you want to surprise your partner with something delicious, on a holiday morning, this is what I recommend: Chestnut Crepes with Rose Water and Wild Blueberries.
 You wouldn’t believe it, but chestnut flour is traditionally used in Tuscany, Italy to make crepes, so these are the real deal, not forcing anything into compliance.
 And fall is the chestnut season.

-One more thing I wanted to recommend, although I mentioned it in the first part of the article too.
-Get yourself some exquisite Polyphenol Pearls (use code THANKFUL25 for 25% off until November 30).
+I wanted to recommend one more thing, although I mentioned it in the first part of the article.
+Get yourself some exquisite Polyphenol Pearls.
 I like to call them the caviar of olive oil.
 Polyphenol Pearls are so versatile and super delicious (think of an intense olive taste).
 I love to add them to sautéed greens and roasted artichokes and I particularly love the combination of pearls and baked sweet potatoes or other roasted root vegetables.
 Not only they’ll enhance the flavor and texture but they’ll make any dish healthier.

 And that’s a wrap